BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_1_Verifying_Your_Tor_Setup.md

 Jun 26 21:52:09.230 [notice] Read configuration file "/etc/tor/torrc".
 Configuration was valid
 ```
+> :warning: **WARNING:** This just means that Tor is running, not that its being used for all connections.

 ### Verify Your Tor Setup for Bitcoin

-You can verify that Bitcoin is linked to Tor by using the `getnetworkinfo` RPC call:
+You can verify that a Tor hidden service has been created for Bitcoin with the `getnetworkinfo` RPC call:

 ```
 $ bitcoin-cli getnetworkinfo